COVID Safety @ St. Paul’s

 - Our HVAC system has been updated to the highest filtration system it can handle;

-- Staff may still work from home;
+- Staff have, for the most part, returned to the office but may still work from home;

-- Smaller, distanced, masked gatherings are allowed indoors, but no food or drink may be offered indoors;
+- Smaller, distanced gatherings are allowed indoors;

 WHAT TO EXPECT IN CHURCH:

-- Masks still required during the service;
+- Masks are now optional, but recommended during the service;

 - Contact-less communion (bread only);

 - Please only attend worship and receive communion if you are healthy and non-symptomatic with COVID-19 or any other transmittable disease that could compromise the health of another congregant.
+We also strong encourage vaccinations for all who attend worship services or visit the church.

 WORSHIP FROM HOME:

 - We will continue to stream our Sunday worship services at 10:00 a.m. on Facebook Live and on our website.
+We’ve gone through a lot of expense and effort to offer services online.
+Attending worship services virtually is a good, holy, and wise decision.
+If you’re experiencing any symptoms or are at high risk for severe illness, join us online.

 BUILDING USE AND IN-PERSON MEETINGS: